 The ORIGIN opcode returns frame caller throughout all call depths.

-If frame has mode VERIFY and the frame did not terminate with status 1 < status < 5, the transaction is not valid.
+If frame has mode VERIFY and the frame did not successfully call APPROVE, the transaction is invalid.

 After executing all frames, verify that payer_approved == true.
 If it is, refund any unpaid gas to the gas payer.
 If it is not, the whole transaction is invalid.